steadfasterX/znc-mailnotify/README.md

-ZNC to Notifo
+ZNC cmd notify
 =============

-ZNC to Notifo is a module for [ZNC][] that will send notifications to a [Notifo][] account for any private message or channel highlight that matches a configurable set of conditions.
+ZNC cmd notify  is a module for [ZNC][] that will send notifications to a command that you can customize to invoke any action you want (Forward email/SMS messages) for any private message or channel highlight that matches a configurable set of conditions.

-This project is still a Work In Progress, but should be functional enough and stable enough for everyday usage.
-Users are more than welcome to submit feature requests or patches for discussion or inclusion.
-Bug reports and feature requests can be submitted to [my bug tracker][mantis] by selecting the "ZNC to Notifo" project from the top right, or sent via email.

-For full functionality, this module requires ZNC version 0.090 or newer, but should compile and run with a reduced feature set on versions as old as 0.078, the current version used by Ubuntu.
-However, development and testing is done exclusively against the latest source distribution, so feedback on older releases of ZNC is needed to continue supporting them.

-ZNC to Notifo was created by [John Reese](http://johnmreese.com) and designed to fill a personal need.
-It may not fit your use cases, but any and all feedback would be greatly appreciated.
+This project is froked from ZNC to Notifo created by [John Reese](http://johnmreese.com).

 Compiling